 And it uses a… Dial?

 Yep, the Surface Dial.
 This round puck is designed to be placed on the screen and pressed or twisted, providing a physical interface for on-screen menus.
 It’s a novel concept, so it’s difficult to say how it will fare out in the real world, but the Dial appears to be a tool-oriented device designed to spread out a radial menu of the current tools for your app.
 We’ve seen it spread radials of color, too.
-Microsoft has confirmed that it will work with the Adobe Creative Cloud, Bluebeam, and other applications.
+Microsoft has confirmed that it will work with the

 We’ll talk more about this in our review, but your mileage on this accessory may vary based on the apps you prefer to use, and how developers capitalize on the Dial in the future.